Dawn Woods: Storylines

 Discovering, on her release from prison, that Terry and her mother were now in a relationship, Dawn demands they end things.
 They refuse and Dawn reminds Terry that her mother had dripped poison in her ear during the custody battle, and that neither of them had a right to T.J as she had sole custody.
 Dawn bans both Terry and her mother from seeing T.J and takes him to Cornwall on holiday.
 On her return, she reveals to her family that she had met a new boyfriend in Cornwall and planned to take T.J and move there.
 Terry begs her not to go but she refuses to listen.
 She allows Terry to take T.J out for the day on 13 July 2006, the day she is due to leave, so she could pack her and T.J's belongings but Terry is late returning him, meaning she and T.J miss their flight.
 Wanting something to do, Dawn goes with Marlon and his wife Donna, to view their new house, the King's River Showhome.
 Sadie King (Patsy Kensit) had sabotaged the building, and when the boiler room door is opened, the house explodes.
 Dawn is the first to be pulled out of the wreckage, alive.
 She is taken by ambulance to hospital accompanied by Bob, and is treated by a paramedic, Peter English, who had treated Terry when he had his stroke.
 Dawn appeared fine and her injuries seemed relatively minor and the doctors prepared to keep her for observation and release her.
 Bob goes to get a coffee for her, and returns to see Dawn getting wheeled past him by medical staff to the Emergency theatre.
 Peter then tells him that Dawn had died.
 Bob doesn't believe it at first due to her seemingly being fine, and Peter tells him that Dawn had gone into cardiac arrest and her death had been due to her suffering internal injuries and severe burns.

 Since Dawn's death, Bob has often mentioned her, particularly when he or other characters experience bereavement.
-Emmerdale revisited Dawn's death in 2021 – fifteen years later – when Jimmy King (Nick Miles), Sadie's husband at the time Dawn died, admitted to Bob his family's role in the show home collapse; Jimmy had recently accidentally killed Paul Ashdale (Reece Dinsdale) and was experiencing severe guilt.
+Emmerdale revisited Dawn's death in 2021 when Sadie's then husband Jimmy King (Nick Miles) admitted to Bob his family's role in the show home collapse, Jimmy had recently accidentally killed Paul Ashdale (Reece Dinsdale) and was experiencing severe guilt.
+After Bob and Viv's son Heath Hope (Sebastian Dowling) was killed in a car accident in 2024, Bob revealed to Dr Liam Cavanagh (Jonny McPherson) that losing Heath was harder for him than losing Dawn.